 Spinal pain does not exist in isolation.
 Our physicians evaluate how hip mobility, sacropelvic alignment, thoracic stiffness, and lower extremity mechanics contribute to lumbar and cervical loading addressing the full biomechanical picture rather than treating the spine as if it were independent of the rest of the body.

 When performed by experienced physicians under image guidance, spinal injections carry a very low risk of serious complications.
-The most common side effects are temporary soreness at the injection site and, with corticosteroid injections, a brief period of mild systemic effects such as slight flushing or transient blood sugar elevation in diabetic patients.
+The most common side effects are temporary soreness at the injection site with corticosteroid injections.
 Your physician will review the specific risks relevant to your procedure during your consultation.

 Yes.
 Epidural steroid injections target the inflammatory environment surrounding compressed nerve roots addressing both the local back discomfort and the radiating leg or arm symptoms generated by nerve involvement simultaneously.
 Many patients notice improvement in radiating symptoms before local back pain fully resolves.